Glow discharge: Anode glow

 An electric field increase results in the anode glow.

 Anode dark space

-Fewer electrons results in another dark space.
+As the electric field increases again, the electron number increases due to increased ionization, but their average energy increases as well, meaning that most collisions result in ionization instead of excitation.

 Striations

 Bands of alternating light and dark in the positive column are called striations.
 There is no universal mechanism explaining the striations for all conditions of gas and pressure producing them, but recent theoretical and modelling studies, supported with experimental results, mention the importance of the Dufour effect.

 Sputtering

 In addition to causing secondary emission, positive ions can strike the cathode with sufficient force to eject particles of the material from which the cathode is made.
 This process is called sputtering and it gradually ablates the cathode.
-Sputtering is useful when using spectroscopy to analyze the composition of the cathode, as is done in Glow-discharge optical emission spectroscopy.
+Sputtering is useful when using spectroscopy to analyze the composition of the cathode, as is done in glow-discharge optical emission spectroscopy.

 However, sputtering is not desirable when glow discharge is used for lighting, because it shortens the life of the lamp.
 For example, neon signs have hollow cathodes designed to minimize sputtering, and contain charcoal to continuously remove undesired ions and atoms.